 Professor Danielle Jefferis will serve as the Journal’s faculty editor-in-chief.
 Brooklyn Terrill, ’25, is the inaugural student editor-in-chief.
 The Journal’s editorial board is comprised of faculty and students, who will work closely with external peer reviewers to select pieces for publication.

 “The core of Nebraska Law’s mission is to develop inclusive leaders who advance justice,” said Professor Jefferis.
 “By introducing this peer-reviewed journal, our hope is that we can bring together scholars, policy makers, practitioners, impacted communities, and students to discuss important issues of justice, not just in Nebraska, but around the world.
-In turn, we hope to inspire students to continue to advance those issues about which they care deeply.”
+In turn, we hope to inspire students to think creatively and advance work on those issues about which they care deeply.”

 The Journal’s slate of peer reviewers include academics from Nebraska, as well as law school faculty and others from related disciplines around the country.